cicerolp/pmq/data/cicero/exp20170914091842/exp.rst

 2.1.5 Next tests
 ^^^^^^^^^^^^^^^^

-We will have to run this benchmar again using the optimal T parameter for the PMQ (17616) and configuring the optimal removing performance for the Rtree and the Btree.
+We will have to run this benchmark again using the optimal T parameter for the PMQ (17616) and configuring the optimal removal frequency / size for the Rtree and the Btree.

 .. table::